knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

  * Part cooling fan now runs at 100% instead of 70%
  * Pause & filament change function
  * Automatic EEPROM initialization
- * Filament Runout Sensor can be deactivated in the menu
+ * Filament Runout Sensor can be temporarily deactivated in the menu
  * Power outage support
  * Print bed size enlarged to 220 x 225 x 210 mm
  * Automatic slowdown in if the data is not received fast enough